 The charming, libertine Don Giovanni has seduced innumerable women, inspiring admiration, jealousy, and scorn in equal measure.
 Now everyone’s out to get him: a spurned former lover, a noblewoman he assaulted, her fiancé, and a guest made of stone.
 The “edgy and imaginative young director” (The New Yorker) R. B. Schlather brings his distinctive vision to Mozart’s masterwork, with the fast-rising conductor Karina Canellakis on the podium.

-This production is sponsored in part by Allen R. and Judy Brick Freedman
+This production is sponsored in part by the Allen R. and Judy Brick Freedman Venture Fund for Opera.

 May 2 at 7:30 p.m.; May 4 at 2:30 p.m. and 7:30 p.m.; May 5 at 7:30 p.m.

 A mother welcomes her grown daughter home for a final weekend before selling the family house.
 But the rooms are filled with painful memories, and the past threatens to overwhelm them both.
 An intimate, poignant exploration of forgiveness by Curtis Institute of Music alumna and Opera Philadelphia Composer in Residence Rene Orth (’16), Empty the House has been revised and orchestrated since its 2015 premiere.
 It features a libretto by Mark Campbell and is presented alongside the premiere of Orth’s latest one-act opera.

 The Curtis Opera Theatre season is sponsored by the Horace W. Goldsmith Foundation and the Wyncote Foundation.